Adamwadin/CharpTest/adamworktest/README.md

 Then try to change it on user B

-It Will pop up a toaster pop-up saying you need to refresh because another admin is working on it.
+It Will pop up a toaster pop-up saying you need to refresh because another admin is working on it. edit mode will go false and the product is fetched again.
+So yu can try again.

 ### User Management